- Home

 However, if the feelings seem more intense than just ‘everyday feelings’ and they hang around for a long time, then it’s time to ask someone for help

-Alternatively you can speak to any member of staff who you trust and feel comfortable talking to.
-If they can’t help you, they will be able to refer you to someone who can.
+If young people are worried about their mental health, there are a number of people in school they can talk to including their tutor, their year team, the Safeguarding Team, the School Nurse and the School Counsellors.
+Alternatively they can speak to any member of staff they trust and feel comfortable talking to.
+If they can’t help directly, they will be able to refer them to someone who can.

 Outside of school there are a fantastic range of online resources which provide support and signpost you to the relevant services, including: